 \d & \D

-Now these are interesting metacharacters to use.
-We have been using range metacharacter i.e. [0-9], whenever we needed to have search related to numbers.
-Instead we can use \d to locate all the words that have numbers in it.
+Now, these are interesting metacharacters to use.
+We have been using range metacharacter i.e. [0-9], whenever we needed to have a search related to numbers.
+Instead, we can use \d to locate all the words that have numbers in them.

 $ grep -p “\d” file2

-You can also use following regex for the same search term,
+You can also use the following regex for the same search term,

 $ grep “[0-9]” file2

 Now if we need to locate opposite of above i.e. search all that are not digits,

 $ grep -p “\D” file2